The Man Who Won the War

 The Man Who Won the War is a 1936 alternate history short story by Robert Buckner.
-The story details the exploits of Roger Bradman, a British naval officer who "won" World War I for the Allies.
+The story details the exploits of Roger Bradman, a Royal Navy officer who "won" World War I for the Allies.
 Though the story is fictional, it is presented as a true story; Buckner claims that the story cannot be "legally" proven, as there are no official records of what happened.

 According to the Dictionary of Literary Biography, Buckner wrote the story after spending time with Cecil Brandon, upon whose life the story is modelled.

 Plot summary

-In 1927, while on a train from Cologne to Brussels, Buckner meets former British naval officer Roger Bradman, carrying a small parcel.
+In 1927, while on a train from Cologne to Brussels, Buckner meets former British naval officer Roger Bradman, who is carrying a small parcel.
 As they discuss German rearmament, the League of Nations, and the likelihood of a second Great War, Buckner remarks that the United States cannot afford to win another war.
-Bradman, bemused, claims that he won the war, not the Americans; when Buckner doubts him, Bradman tells his story.
+A bemused Bradman claims that he won the war, not the Americans; when Buckner doubts him, Bradman tells his story.

 Bradman's story starts in 1913, when he was a spy for Naval Intelligence.
 Buckner recognizes him as the centre of the "Bradman Spy Case", when Bradman was caught for attempting to steal the plans for German fortresses on Heligoland.
 With the outbreak of the Great War, Bradman was assigned to command the destroyer HMS Firedrake, attached to Admiral Horace Hood's naval force in the North Sea.

 On the night of October 28, 1914, during the Battle of the Yser, Bradman observed a fire signal from the Belgian coast near Nieuwpoort, and him and a team of sailors set out to investigate.
-Finding a small unit of Belgian soldiers with two captive German sentries, Bradman learned that the Germans would likely break through Belgian lines in Flanders and take Paris, defeating the Allies; the Belgian unit was sent as a desperate last resort to signal the Royal Navy for help, in the hopes that they could bombard the German positions with naval artillery or deploy a sizeable landing force.
+Finding a small unit of Belgian soldiers with two captive German sentries, Bradman learned that the Germans would likely break through Belgian lines in Flanders and take Paris, defeating the Allies; the Belgian unit was sent as a desperate last resort to signal the Royal Navy for help, in the hopes that they could bombard the Germans with naval artillery or deploy a landing force to assist.
 Bradman admitted that the Firedrake was only armed with light guns and had too small of a crew to make a difference, much to the Belgians' dismay.